 While a silverfish bite isn’t a cause for concern, these insects can cause you some discomfort.
 Silverfish may trigger your allergies, especially if you’re sensitive to their droppings.

-You Shouldn’t Worry About a Silverfish Bite, but What About Home Damage?
+What About Home Damage?

 Their weak jaws will prevent bites, but silverfish can still cause minor damage to your home.
 According to the University of California’s integrated pest control program, silverfish will feast on your books, loose paper, or clothing.